Don't be so Stief! Learning KV Cache low-rank approximation over the Stiefel manifold: Abstract

 \section{Abstract}

-Key--value (KV) caching enables fast autoregressive decoding but at long contexts becomes a dominant bottleneck in High Bandwidth Memory (HBM) capacity and bandwidth.
-A common mitigation is to compress cached keys and values by projecting per-head matrixes to a lower rank, storing only the projections in the HBM.
+Key-value (KV) caching enables fast autoregressive decoding but at long contexts becomes a dominant bottleneck in High Bandwidth Memory (HBM) capacity and bandwidth.
+A common mitigation is to compress cached keys and values by projecting per-head matrices to a lower rank, storing only the projections in the HBM.
 However, existing post-training approaches typically fit these projections using SVD-style proxy objectives, which may poorly reflect end-to-end reconstruction after softmax, value mixing, and subsequent decoder-layer transformations.

-For these reasons, we introduce \methodname, a post-training KV-cache compression method that learns \emph{orthonormal} projection bases by directly minimizing \emph{decoder-layer output reconstruction error}. \methodname additionally precomputes, for each layer, an error-rank profile over candidate ranks, enabling flexible layer-wise rank allocation under a user-specified error budget.
-Noteworthy, on Llama3-8B under the same conditions, \methodname outperforms EigenAttention by $11.9$ points on C4 perplexity and $5.4\%$ on 0-shot MMLU accuracy at iso-compression, yielding lower relative error and higher cosine similarity with respect to the original decoder-layer outputs.
+For these reasons, we introduce \methodname, a post-training KV-cache compression method that learns \emph{orthonormal} projection bases by directly minimizing \emph{decoder-layer output reconstruction error}. \methodname additionally constructs layer-wise error-rank profiles over candidate ranks, enabling sequential rank allocation under a user-specified KV cache budget.
+Notably, on Llama3-8B under the same conditions, \methodname outperforms EigenAttention by $4.2$ points on C4 perplexity and $8.9$ points on 0-shot MMLU accuracy at iso-compression, yielding lower relative error and higher cosine similarity with respect to the original decoder-layer outputs.